-- 4. Select ADVANCED > USB Functions > ReadySHARE Storage > Media Server.
-The Media Server (Settings) page displays. - 5.
-Specify the settings: - Enable DLNA Media Server.
+4. Select ADVANCED > USB Functions > ReadySHARE Storage > Media Server.

+The Media Server (Settings) page displays.

+- 5. Specify the settings: - Enable DLNA Media Server.
 Select this check box to enable this device to act as a media server. - Rescan media files.
 The router automatically scans for media files whenever new files are added to your ReadySHARE USB storage device.
 Only a shared folder with All no password in Read Access can be scanned for media files.
-To scan for new media files immediately, click the Rescan media files button. - Media Server Name.
-Click the Click here to change the Device name link to change the router's media server name.
+To scan for new media files immediately, click the Rescan media files button. - Media Server Device Name.
+Click the Edit button to change the router's media server name.